Maine Camps Listing

-At this Christian camp, kids can enjoy over 7,000 acres of woods, streams, and lakes as they immerse themselves in “the wild beauty and quiet testimony of God’s creation.”
+At this Christian camp, kids can enjoy over 7,000 acres of woods, streams, and lakes.
 A private waterfront, Christian leaders from around the country, brook trout fishing, orienteering, archery, and skeet shooting are all available at this camp.

 Limestone | mssm.org

-The summer camp of the Maine School of Science and Mathematics, this coed camp will celebrate its 17th year this summer.
+The coed summer camp of the Maine School of Science and Mathematics will celebrate its eighteenth year this season.
 Each summer, campers between the ages of 10 and 14 get the chance pursue their interests in science, technology, engineering, and mathematics.